dec112/pidf-lo-javascript/README.md

 This implemenentation only covers a small portion of the PIDF-LO specification documents and is (by far) not complete.
 Pull requests are therefore highly honored.

-This library requires `xmldom` as a peer-dependency *only* in node.js environments!
+This library requires `@xmldom/xmldom` as a peer-dependency *only* in node.js environments!
-JavaScript browser environments always have a DOM implementation on board, therefore `xmldom` is not needed there.
+JavaScript browser environments always have a DOM implementation on board, therefore `@xmldom/xmldom` is not needed there.

 ## Installation